compiler-explorer/compiler-explorer/Roadmap.md

 # Compiler Explorer Road Map

-CE was started in 2012 to serve my needs at [my company](https:/drw.com) to show how C++ constructs translated to assembly code.
+CE was started in 2012 to serve my needs at [my company](https://drw.com) to show how C++ constructs translated to assembly code.
 It started out as a `tmux` session with `vi` running in one pane and `watch gcc -S foo.cc -o -` running in the other.
-Since then, it became a public website serving the C++, Rust, Go, Haskell, Ispc and D communities and performs around 20,000 compilations per day.
+Since then, it became a public website serving the C++, Rust, Go, Haskell, Ispc, D, Swift and Pascal communities and performs around 20,000 compilations per day.

 This document is an attempt to capture thoughts on the future direction of Compiler Explorer.